lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Topology is star oriented, therefore all the packets follows the same path.
   For the needs of this draft, the architecture can be summarized to End-Systems (ES) exchanging information with LPWAN Application Server (LA).
-The exchange goes trhough a single LPWA Compressor (LC).
-In most of the cases, End Systems and LC form a star topology.
-ESs and LC maintain a static context for compression.
+The exchange goes through a LPWA Compressors (LC).
+Both LC maintain a static context for compression.
   Static context means that context information is not learned during the exchange.

 * Traffic flows are mostly deterministic, since End-Systems embed built-in